Basic Features of the JSD Program

 During the years in residence the candidate will be expected to participate in the academic activities at the Law School on a daily basis.
 This will include 1) taking at least three courses related to the dissertation in the Law School or elsewhere in the University during the two years of residence (this requirement may be waived for students who did their LL.M. studies at Chicago); 2) regular attendance at one of the faculty workshops; 3) regular attendance at the weekly faculty Works in Progress lunches; and 4) active participation in the Research Colloquium for J.S.D. students and fellows.

 The Graduate Studies Committee expects that J.S.D. students will make satisfactory progress on their dissertations.
 They are also expected to keep in regular contact with their faculty supervisors.
 In June, at the end of the first year of the program, and every six months thereafter, students must submit to their faculty supervisors a progress report describing dissertation specific work they have done since the previous report.
-Copies of these reports should also be sent to the Dean of the Graduate Studies Program.
+Copies of these reports should also be sent to the Director of Graduate Programs.

 Once a candidate has been admitted to the J.S.D.
 Program, the student must register with the University for three quarters - usually the Autumn, Winter, and Spring Quarters - each academic year until the J.S.D. is awarded or the student is no longer in the Program.
 The registration status will be either in residence for students living in Chicago or not in residence for students living outside of Chicago.
 Students in residence are eligible for all the benefits associated with full-time registration: access to student housing, full library privileges, use of athletic facilities, quarterly computer time, access to student health insurance and the services of the University's Student Care Center, ability to borrow under federal student loan programs (so long as the student is otherwise eligible), and deferment of payment of past federal loans.